axelpale/minimal-django-file-upload-example/README.md

 The goal with minimal-django-file-upload-example is to demonstrate and teach how the file uploading is done with Django.
 Because of the academic nature of the project all the extra functionality is left out.
 Otherwise you would have hard time to quess what is important and what is not.

-Currently the code is available for Django 1.3, Django 1.4 and Django 1.5.
-See src/for_django_1-x/ for corresponding the code.
+Currently [Django 1.3](https://docs.djangoproject.com/en/dev/releases/1.3/), [Django 1.4](https://docs.djangoproject.com/en/dev/releases/1.4/) and [Django 1.5](https://docs.djangoproject.com/en/dev/releases/1.5/) are supported.
+See src/for_django_1-x/ for the corresponding code.

 Differences between code for Django 1.3 and 1.4
 -----------------------------------------------